redhat-developer-demos/where-is-teddy/README.md

    oc apply -n image-generation -f ./setup/image-gen/pvc.yaml
    ```

-   > Currently there is an issue with the storage provider in the GPU worker nodes that prevent the worbench to start, creating the persistent volume claim with [gp3-csi](https://console-openshift-console.apps.cluster-mtnzs.mtnzs.sandbox553.opentlc.com/k8s/cluster/storageclasses/gp3-csi) solves the issue.
+   > Currently there is an issue with the storage provider in the GPU worker nodes that prevent the workbench to start, creating the persistent volume claim with [gp3-csi](https://console-openshift-console.apps.cluster-mtnzs.mtnzs.sandbox553.opentlc.com/k8s/cluster/storageclasses/gp3-csi) solves the issue.

-### Create a new Workbench:
+### Create a new OpenShift AI Workbench:

-1. Go to Openshift AI (from the OpenShift console view, click on the applications menu in the top right, then select Red Hat OpenShift AI).
+1. Go to OpenShift AI (from the OpenShift console view, click on the applications menu in the top right, then select Red Hat OpenShift AI).

     ![image-20241212140818096](./docs/images/image-20241212140818096.png)